Appointment New Patient Appointment or 214-645-8300

 Doctors often use a rating scale tool, such as the Gross Motor Function Classification System, to determine a child’s function and the severity of any mobility, posture, and balance problems.
 This information helps specialists select the best treatments for each patient.

-There is no cure for CP, but early intervention can significantly improve the lives of those who have the condition.
-Treatment for CP depends on the specific symptoms and needs of each person, and those needs may change over time.
+There is no cure for cerebral palsy, but early intervention can significantly improve the lives of those who have the condition.
+Treatment for cerebral palsy depends on the specific symptoms and needs of each person, and those needs may change over time.

-At UT Southwestern we bring together a team of specialists trained in treating children and adults with CP.
+At UT Southwestern, we bring together a team of specialists trained in treating children and adults with cerebral palsy.
 Our team includes:

 • Physicians, such as pediatric neurologists, physiatrists, orthopedic surgeons, neurosurgeons, and GI specialists